-Mr. Speaker, in Nunavut Tunngavik's executive summary on Nunavut's regional action plan for tuberculosis elimination, it states that the Nunavut Tuberculosis Elimination Plan 2020-23 was created through the collaborative process led by NTI in partnership with the Government of Nunavut in its first in a set of action plans.
+Mr. Speaker, in Nunavut Tunngavik's Executive Summary on The Nunavut Regional Action Plan for Tuberculosis Elimination, it states that "The Nunavut Tuberculosis Elimination Action Plan 2020-2023 was created through the collaborative process led by Nunavut Tunngavik Incorporated (NTI), in partnership with the Government of Nunavut..." in its first in a set of action plans.

-Mr. Speaker, also with the goal to eliminate tuberculosis in Nunavut, the TB action plan describes what will be done in Nunavut over the next three years to build relationships, programs, and knowledge and to secure the long-term commitments and substantial investments needed to achieve and sustain tuberculosis elimination.
+Mr. Speaker, also with the goal to eliminate tuberculosis in Nunavut, the TB action plan describes what will be done in "Nunavut over the next 3 years to build relationships, programs and knowledge, and to secure the long-term commitments and substantial investments needed to achieve and sustain TB elimination."

-Mr. Speaker, when I look at what we have been doing to combat tuberculosis across the territory, this action plan is now at the tail end of its existence or its useful life, its intended life, 2020-23, so my next question is: when will the next plan be released and what will be included or targeted within it?
+Mr. Speaker, when I look at what we have been doing to combat tuberculosis across the territory, this action plan is now at the tail end of its existence or its useful life; -its intended life, 2020-23.
+So my next question is: when will the next plan be released and what will be included or targeted within it?
 Thank you, Mr. Speaker.

 Hon.
 John Main (interpretation): Thank you, Mr. Speaker.
-I thank the member for that question. (interpretation ends) In terms of the next version of the elimination plan, it's something that we're currently working on with NTI in terms of developing it.
+I thank the member for that question. (interpretation ends) In terms of the next version of the elimination plan, that is something that we're currently working on with NTI in terms of developing it.
 It's not something that I can speak to in terms of specific targets that will be identified within that plan until it has been ratified and finalized.

 A major step forward for the department in terms of our work with NTI is the signing of our information sharing agreement with that organization.
 We are committed to working very closely with Nunavut Tunngavik.
 It's a key issue for them, I believe, as well as us.
-In light of the historical trauma that has been associated with TB treatment in Nunavut in decades past, it's very important for the Department of Health to approach things in a different way, in a culturally sensitive way and a way that's appropriate for Inuit.
+In light of the historical trauma that has been associated with TB treatment in Nunavut in decades past, it's very important for the Department of Health to approach things in a different way, in a culturally sensitive way, and a way that's appropriate for Inuit.
 That's something that we place a very high value on and we really appreciate Nunavut Tunngavik being such willing partners to work alongside us.